RotorHazard/RotorHazard/doc/User Guide.md

 The race clock can count up or down as selected by _Race Clock Mode_.
 Use "No Time Limit" for a "First to X laps" style with a timer that counts upward from zero.
 Use "Fixed Time" for a timer which counts down to zero after the race starts. _Timer Duration_ is used in "Fixed Time" mode to determine race length.

+During a "Fixed Time" race, _Grace Period_ is the amount of time after the race clock expires before the timer is automatically stopped.
+Set _Grace Period_ to "0" to stop a race immediately when time expires.
+If _Grace Period_ is set to "-1", the clock continues indefinitely.

 Each race begins with a staging sequence.
 The *prestage* phase is always a fixed length which will sound one tone each second.
 Adjust this with the _Prestage Tones_ value.
 Next is the *staging* phase. _Staging Delay_ sets the time in between the *prestage* and *staging* phases.
 Once the delay expires, the timer will wait a random amount of time from zero up to the maximum set in _Staging Variable Delay_.
 If _Staging Variable Delay_ is not zero, the timer will hide the staging clock and simply show "Ready".
 Choose whether tones are heard during the *staging* phase with _Variable Staging Tones_.

 #####Examples: